aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 # Lab 1: Amazon SageMaker domain setup, network security, IAM, and user management
 This lab shows how to create a secure environment for your data science workloads, starting with the network.
-You learn concepts of SageMaker domain, domain network modes, and network traffic controls.
+You learn concepts of SageMaker domain, domain authentication and network modes, and network traffic controls.
 Additionally you provision and experiment with IAM execution roles, permission policies, and AWS KMS encryption keys.

 ---